Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 and `sudo apt-get install cmake` will get you what you need on Debian-type systems.

+and `sudo apk add cmake` will get you what you need on Alpine-type systems.

 ## <a name="qt6"/>Getting Qt6
 **If your repos don't provide at least Qt6.4+ use the [Building_on_Linux_older](./Building_on_Linux_older.md) documentation for Qt5.**